A speakers bureau that represents the best original thinkers,

-Wickenheiser was also the first female player in the world to score a point in a men’s professional game while playing in Finland, and she is the first woman in history to have either played in or coached four NHL development camps with the Philadelphia Flyers, the Edmonton Oilers, and the Toronto Maple Leafs.
-Recently, the four-time Olympic gold medallist took on the position of Assistant Director of Player Development with the Toronto Maple Leafs, where she will monitor Leafs prospects in the WHL, as well as work with players on both the Leafs and the AHL’s Marlies.
+Hayley was also the first female player in the world to score a point in a men’s professional game while playing in Finland, and she is the first woman in history to have either played in or coached four NHL development camps with the Philadelphia Flyers, the Edmonton Oilers, and the Toronto Maple Leafs.
+She now works as the assistant general manager of the Leafs (as only the fourth woman to be named an assistant GM in NHL history).

-“She was the perfect complement and opening to our event.
+She was the perfect complement and opening to our event.
 Tying in with our 100th anniversary celebration, she hit all the right notes in terms of meeting challenges to come, and came with lots of stories, insights, and humour.
-She really took time to connect with our delegates.”Government Management Association of British Columbia
+She really took time to connect with our delegates.GOVERNMENT MANAGEMENT ASSOCIATION OF BRITISH COLUMBIA

 Hayley was wonderful to work with and was the best imaginable close for our conference.
-She did such an excellent job of weaving our theme (The Science of Success) in with her Olympic experience, and graciously signed cards and took pictures with our attendees.”AB Teachers Association, Science Council
+She did such an excellent job of weaving our theme (The Science of Success) in with her Olympic experience, and graciously signed cards and took pictures with our attendees.AB TEACHERS ASSOCIATION

 In this breathtaking talk, championship hockey player Hayley Wickenheiser details her journey to the world’s most elite athletic event: The Olympics.
 What was it like to compete with the world watching?
 How does a successful team come together under pressure?
 And how can you stoke the competitive fire in you—even when you feel like giving up?

 Candid, inspirational, and refreshingly honest, Hayley offers a behind-the-scenes look at the intensity, determination, and teamwork that propelled her to become one of the best hockey players in the world.